shadowmoose/PatchAlerts/README.md

 ## Requirements:

-It runs in [python 3](https://travis-ci.org/shadowmoose/PatchAlerts), and has no UI.
+It runs in [python 3](https://www.python.org/downloads/), and has no UI.
 It's perfect for throwing onto your own server somewhere, scheduled to run as often as you like.

 The only alert method currently supported is via Discord Webhook, which is a simple way to grant posting access without adding a whole user to your server.
 You'll need to create a hook in your [Discord Channel Settings](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
-You simply need to edit the URL created by the webhook into the configuration file (```build/config.yml```), at
+You simply need to edit the URL created by the webhook into the configuration file (```build/config.yml```), like so:
 ```
 alerts:
     Discord: